morenoh149/react-native-contacts/README.md

 * on Android versions below 8 the entire display name is passed in the `givenName` field. `middleName` and `familyName` will be `""`.
 * isStarred field
 * writePhotoToPath() - writes the contact photo to a given path
+* getContactDataValue() - take a value from any contact data column

 ## iOS only